-A Landscape Plan prepared by Site Image is submitted under separate cover and proposes appropriate planting including native species and canopy trees.
-Pedestrian access is provided at the centre of the site frontage via stairs and ramping.
-Other than pedestrian and vehicular access, the site frontage is landscaped with high quality vegetation.
+A Landscape Plan prepared by Earth Matters Consulting is submitted under separate cover and proposes appropriate planting including native species and trees (extract provided at Figure 9).
+Pedestrian access is provided adjoining the driveway via ramping.
+Other than pedestrian and vehicular access, an outdoor play area is provided within the site frontage, which is heavily landscaped with high quality vegetation, especially along the front boundary.

 The outdoor play areas have been designed to achieve the objectives of providing permeable landscaped area, a variety of surfaces and experiences for use by the children, the required shaded areas and retaining a residential scale and streetscape appearance.
+Landscaping is provided at the front and side boundaries, as well as within the centre of the site.
+The landscaping plan identifies a range of play spaces and planting types at the outdoor areas, including (but not limited to):